 Pressure cooker churro bites are delicious for dessert or breakfast on the go!
-Cinnamon and sugar coated donut churros treats that are baked, not fried, right in your Instant Pot.
+Cinnamon and sugar coated donut churros treats that are baked, not fried, right in your Instant Pot, Ninja Foodi or Crockpot Express.

-- Use only a little bit of non stick spray inside your egg mold
+- Use only a little bit of non stick spray inside your silicone egg bite mold

 - any higher and they will overflow and not “bake” well